charleslemaire0/TeenAstro/UniversalMainUnit/README.md

 - Queues for exchanging messages between tasks
 - Semaphores for protecting variables and hardware accesses (including SPI)
+- Event Groups that replace most of the global variables in the original code
+- Software timers for various operations

 Only the MainUnit code is changed.
 SHC, Focuser are not touched.
 TeenAstroStepper is replaced by the new MotorDriver class.